MansoorMajeed/archived-esc.sh-hugo/content/blog/2018-01-02-letsencrypt-renewal-error.md

-+++
-author = "Mansoor A"
-categories = ["Ops"]
-date = 2018-01-02T00:07:00Z
+---
+author: Mansoor A
+categories:
+- Ops
+date: "2018-01-02T00:07:00Z"
-description = ""
+description: ""
-draft = false
+draft: false
-url = "letsencrypt-renewal-error"
-summary = "Allowing Let'sEncrypt to do the HTTP validation while enforcing HTTP to HTTPS redirection" tags = ["Ops"] title = "Fixing Letsencrypt renewal errors on SSL only domains"
+summary: Allowing Let'sEncrypt to do the HTTP validation while enforcing HTTP to HTTPS redirection

-+++
+tags:
+- Ops
+title: Fixing Letsencrypt renewal errors on SSL only domains
+url: letsencrypt-renewal-error
+---

 ### The Problem